ISO 14001 : THE INTERNATIONAL ENVIRONMENTAL STANDARD

 AGQR Certifications has an enviable record for customer satisfaction with iso certification services in india.
 Our environmental audits focus on environmental issues, rather than written documentation.
 Customers are given support and guidance between the two stages of the audit.
 AGQR Certifications's annual registration fees are amongst the lowest in the industry.
 In addition, we will provide you with a fixed quotation, free from any additional expenses or disguised costs.

 AGQR Certification only employs auditors that possess a friendly and down-to-earth style to audits.
-This approachable image has led to AGQR Certifications's continual growth through referrals from contented clients and management consultants.
+This approachable image has led to AGQR Certifications's continual growth through referrals from contented clients and management Certification.
 Our auditors are also carefully allocated by their experience in the industry they are assessing.
 This results in a practical, meaningful audit, carried out in an air of mutual understanding.

 WHAT IS THE COST OF ASSESSMENT TO ISO 14001?